 Use Interlibrary Loan to request a PDF of an article that isn't available at Lehigh or a scanned PDF of a print article that Lehigh owns.
 You will get an email when the article is ready for download.

 Q: How do I cite primary sources using the Chicago Manual of Style?

 A: For newspapers and magazines, cite as you would any other periodical.
 Check the Purdue OWL site below for information on how to cite other types of primary sources, like interviews, letters, and film.

 The Digital Public Library of America aggregates collections from a vast span of America’s libraries, archives, and museums, and makes them freely available on the web, with contents ranging from the written word, to works of art and culture, to records of America’s heritage, to the efforts and data of science.

 A full-image archive that includes the entire historical run of The New York Times, since 1851.The database delivers every page of every issue from cover to cover, with full-page and article images in downloadable PDF.

 Covers Sept.
 18, 1851 to 3 years before the current year

-Covers all key English-language historical journals, also includes selected historical journals from major countries, state and local history journals, and a targeted selection of hundreds of journals in the social sciences and humanities.
-Also includes thousands of book and media reviews from a selection of over one hundred key journals.
-Also includes abstracts of dissertations published in these areas.
+Full text access for all key English-language historical journals, also includes selected historical journals from major countries, state and local history journals, and a targeted selection of hundreds of journals in the social sciences and humanities.
+Also includes book and media reviews and abstracts of dissertations.

 Social Sciences/Scholarly Communications Librarian